-(1) This rule applies if the Court directs the parties to a case to comply with a timetable for procedural steps that are needed in the case.
+(1) This rule applies if the case manager for a case directs the parties to the case to comply with a timetable for procedural steps that are needed in the case.

-(2) The judge, master or registrar making the direction must set the timetable.
+(2) The case manager making the direction must set the timetable.

-(3) The judge, master or registrar making the direction or the case manager for the case may do any or all of the following —
+(3) The case manager may do all or any of the following —

-(a) amend the timetable, whether on his or her own initiative or on a party’s application;
+(a) amend the timetable, whether on the case manager’s own initiative or on a party’s request;

-(b) at any time request the parties to explain in writing why the timetable has not been complied with;
+(b) at any time direct the parties to explain in writing why the timetable has not been complied with;

-(c) at any time summons the parties to explain why the timetable has not been complied with;
+(c) at any time, by notice, direct the parties to attend a hearing and explain why the timetable has not been complied with;

-(d) for the purposes of hearing a summons issued under paragraph (c), direct the parties to file such affidavits in response to the summons at such times as he or she considers just;
+(d) for the purposes of a hearing under paragraph (c), direct the parties to file an affidavit in response to the direction at any time that the case manager considers just;

-(e) on the return of a summons issued under paragraph (c) —
+(e) after a hearing under paragraph (c) —

 (i) amend the timetable;

-(ii) make any case management direction he or she considers just;
+(ii) make any case management direction the case manager considers just;

-(iii) make any enforcement order he or she considers just;
+(iii) make any enforcement order the case manager considers just;

-(f) if a party does not comply with the timetable, or obey a summons issued under paragraph (c), or file affidavits as directed, make any case management direction or enforcement order he or she considers just.
+(f) if a party does not comply with the timetable, obey a direction under paragraph (c) or file an affidavit as directed, make any case management direction or enforcement order the case manager considers just.

+(4) If the case manager is a master, subrule (3)(e) and (f) are subject to Order 60 rule 1(3) and (4).

+(5) If the case manager is a registrar, subrule (3)(e) and (f) are subject to Order 60A rule 2(2), (3) and (4).

-(4) If a request is made under subrule (3)(b), the parties and their practitioners must —
+(6) If a direction is made under subrule (3)(b), the parties and their practitioners must —

-(a) give the Court the information required within the time specified in the request; and
+(a) give the Court the explanation within the time specified in the direction; and

-(b) serve the information on each other party.
+(b) serve the explanation on each other party.

-[Rule 6 inserted in Gazette 28 Jul 2010 p.
-3447-8.]
+[Rule 6 inserted in Gazette 16 Aug 2017 p.
+4397-9.]

-7. Who has to attend conferences

-(1) This rule applies if a conference, other than a listing conference or a conference between experts, is required or directed under this Order to be held.

-(2) Each party to the case and the practitioner, if any, representing each party must attend the conference, unless ordered otherwise.

-(3) If a party is not a natural person, a representative of the party familiar with the substance of the case and with authority to compromise it must attend the conference.
+7. Attendance at proceedings under this Order

+(1) A party who is represented by a practitioner need not attend a proceeding under this Order unless subpoenaed or directed to do so by the case manager.

+(2) Unless the case manager directs otherwise, subrule (1) does not apply to —

+(a) a conference conducted by a mediator under rule 8; or

+(b) a strategic conference held under rule 14A; or

+(c) the first case management conference for the case referred to in rule 18(1).

-(4) If there is no practitioner on the record for a party that is a body corporate, the case manager presiding at the conference may permit a person who is not a practitioner to represent the party.
+(3) If there is no practitioner on the record for a party that is a body corporate, the case manager presiding at a proceeding under this Order may permit a person who is not a practitioner to represent the party.

-[Rule 7 inserted in Gazette 28 Jul 2010 p.
-3448-9.]
+[Rule 7 inserted in Gazette 16 Aug 2017 p.
+4399.]